• Free shipping on all orders

 dog-rescue-sad-pixabay

 Human beings have a vast emotional spectrum, ranging from simple emotions like happiness to more complex ones like regret.
-It’s not uncommon for us to engage in self-destructive behavior, like stress-eating, when our emotions get the best of us.
-Studies show that eating fatty and sugary food dampens feelings of stress and subsequent responses.1 But does the same apply to our canine friends?
+It’s not uncommon for us to engage in unhealthy behaviors like stress eating when our emotions get the best of us.
+Eating fatty and sugary food dampens feelings of stress and subsequent responses; there’s a reason that we have the term, “comfort food.”1 But does the same apply to our canine friends?

-Canines have a pretty limited emotional range, with the emotional complexity of a 2-and-a-half-year-old toddler at peak emotional maturity.2 While they’re not as emotionally complex as humans, dogs still stress and experience emotional turmoil from time to time.
-But are their eating patterns affected by stress, and do they eat comfort food to ease their stress?
+Canines have a pretty limited emotional range, with the emotional complexity of a 2-1/2-year-old toddler at peak emotional maturity.
+2 While they’re not as emotionally complex as adult humans, dogs still stress and experience emotional turmoil from time to time.
+But are their eating patterns affected by stress, and do they eat comfort food to ease that stress?

-Yes, dogs stress-eat and indulge in comfort food to alleviate negative emotions.
+Research suggests that dogs do stress eat and indulge in comfort food to alleviate negative emotions.
 In fact, stress-induced comfort eating has been linked to obesity in dogs and other animals.
 Keep reading to learn everything you need about the relationship between your dog’s emotions and food.

 hepper-dog-paw-divider 5

-Stress-eating, or emotional eating, describes a pattern of over-indulging in food to cope with stressful situations.
-It manifests in various ways, from eating a simple snack after a stressful day at work or gobbling down an entire tub of ice cream after a breakup.
+Stress eating, or emotional eating, describes a pattern of over-indulging in food to cope with stressful situations.
+In humans, it manifests in various ways, from eating a simple snack after a stressful day at work or gobbling down an entire tub of ice cream after a breakup.

-Stress-induced eating could have far-reaching health and psychological implications.
+Stress-induced eating can have far-reaching health and psychological implications.
 It’s an unhealthy coping strategy that only worsens the situation.
-Chronic stress-eating leads to obesity, which lowers self-esteem, making you stress-eat even more.
+Chronic stress eating leads to obesity, a chronic inflammatory state that increases the risk of various diseases and can lower self-esteem, making you stress eat even more.
 This leads to a vicious cycle that takes a lot of willpower to get out of.

 cute puppy eating raw dog food in a white bowl

-Yes, dogs also stress-eat when they feel a bit under the weather.
+Most owners think that dogs will also stress eat when they feel under the weather4.
 However, unlike humans, dogs don’t have as much say as to what and when they can eat.
-A voracious appetite that deviates from the norm is a major sign of emotional-induced eating in dogs.
-When your dog eats twice as much as it usually does, it’s probably stressed and taking it out on food.
+A voracious appetite that deviates from the norm is a major sign of emotionally induced eating in dogs.
+In a sense, dogs that are free fed may have a higher chance of becoming emotional eaters.
+But if a dog eats their scheduled meals twice as fast as they usually do, they might be feeling stressed and taking it out on food

-Like humans, dogs also stress-eat when overwhelmed with negative emotions.
-Food becomes a coping mechanism to help them through these rough feelings.
-Some emotions that can cause emotion-induced eating in dogs include:
+Like humans, dogs can be prone to stress eating when overwhelmed with negative emotions.
+Food can become a coping mechanism to help them through these rough feelings.
+Emotions that could trigger emotion-induced eating in dogs include:

 • Stress